1921 Upper Silesia plebiscite

-The Upper Silesia plebiscite was a plebiscite mandated by the Versailles Treaty and carried out on 20 March 1921 to determine ownership of the province of Upper Silesia between Weimar Germany and Poland.
-The region was ethnically mixed with both Germans and Poles; according to prewar statistics, ethnic Poles formed 60 percent of the population.
-Under the previous rule by the German Empire, Poles claimed they had faced discrimination, making them effectively second class citizens.
-The period of the plebiscite campaign and inter-Allied occupation was marked by violence.
-There were three Polish uprisings, and German volunteer paramilitary units came to the region as well.
+The Upper Silesia plebiscite was a plebiscite mandated by the Versailles Treaty and carried out on 20 March 1921 to determine ownership of the province of Upper Silesia between Weimar Germany and the Second Polish Republic.
+The region was ethnically mixed with both Germans and Poles.
+According to prewar statistics, ethnic Poles formed 60 percent of the population.

+Under the previous rule by the German Empire, Poles claimed they had faced discrimination and had been effectively second-class citizens.
+The period of the plebiscite campaign and the Allied occupation was marked by violence.
+Three Polish uprisings occurred, and German volunteer paramilitary units came to the region.

-The area was policed by French, British, and Italian troops, and overseen by an Inter-Allied Commission.
+The area was policed by French, British and Italian troops and overseen by an Interallied Commission.
 The Allies planned a partition of the region, but a Polish insurgency took control of over half the area.
-The Germans responded with volunteer paramilitary units from all over Germany, which fought the Polish units.
+The Germans responded with the Freikorps, volunteer paramilitary units from all over Germany that fought the Polish units.
+The Freikorps from all over Germany participated in the plebiscite, as well as other bussed-in Germans.
 In the end, after renewed Allied military intervention, the final position of the opposing forces became, roughly, the new border.
-The decision was handed over to the League of Nations, which confirmed this border, and Poland received roughly one third of the plebiscite zone by area, including the greater part of the industrial region.
+The decision was handed over to the League of Nations, which confirmed the border, and Poland received roughly one third of the plebiscite zone by area, including the greater part of the industrial region.

-After the referendum, on 20 October 1921, a conference of ambassadors in Paris decided to divide the region.
-Consequently, the German-Polish Accord on East Silesia (Geneva Convention), a minority treaty, was concluded on 15 May 1922 which dealt with the constitutional and legal future of Upper Silesia that had partly become Polish territory.
+After the referendum, a conference of ambassadors in Paris on 20 October 1921 decided to divide the region.
+Consequently, the German-Polish Accord on East Silesia (Geneva Convention), a minority treaty, was concluded on 15 May 1922 and dealt with the constitutional and legal future of Upper Silesia, which had partly become Polish territory.

 Ethnolinguistic structure before the plebiscite

 The earliest exact census figures on ethnolinguistic or national structure (Nationalverschiedenheit) of the Prussian part of Upper Silesia, come from 1819.
 Polish immigration from Galicia, Congress Poland and Prussian provinces into Upper Silesia during the 19th century was a major factor in their increasing numbers.
-The last Prussian general census figures available are from 1910 (if not including the 1911 census of school children - Sprachzählung unter den Schulkindern - which revealed a higher percent of Polish-speakers among school children than the 1910 census among the general populace).
+The last Prussian general census figures available are from 1910 (if not including the 1911 census of school children – Sprachzählung unter den Schulkindern – which revealed a higher percent of Polish-speakers among school children than the 1910 census among the general populace).
 Figures (Table 1.) show that large demographic changes took place between 1819 and 1910, with the region's total population quadrupling, the percent of Germans increasing significantly, while Polish-speakers maintained their steady increasing numbers.
 Also the total land area in which Polish was spoken, as well as the land area in which it was spoken, declined between 1790 and 1890.
 Polish authors before 1918 estimated the number of Poles in Prussian Upper Silesia as slightly higher than according to official German censuses.

 The three western districts of Falkenberg (Niemodlin), Grottkau (Grodków) and Neisse (Nysa), though part of Regierungsbezirk Oppeln, were not included in the plebiscite area, as they were almost entirely populated by Germans.